How to Plot and plan a novel

 - D. Pease, adventure writer

 After enrolling, you have unlimited access to this course for as long as you like.
+We generally call this "life-time" access.

 The course starts as soon as you sign up.
 You can either follow along with the emailed prompts and activities, or you can go through the course materials at your own pace.